The Spook Who Sat by the Door (film): Plot

 The story takes place in the early 1970s in Chicago.
 A white U.S. Senator facing re-election is told that his speech on law and order has led to a decline in his popularity among his African-American constituents.
 To regain their support, his wife suggests that as a publicity stunt, he point out the lack of African-American agents in the CIA.
 The CIA responds to this political pressure by recruiting African Americans for their training program.
 Secretly, however, they take several measures to ensure that no one would be able to complete the process.

-Only one candidate, Dan Freeman (Lawrence Cook), secretly a Black nationalist, successfully completes the training process.
-Freeman becomes the first Black man in the agency and is given a desk job as Top Secret Reproduction Center Sections Chief (which means he is in charge of the copy machine).
+Only one candidate, Dan Freeman (Lawrence Cook), covertly a Black nationalist, successfully completes the training process.
+Freeman becomes the first Black man in the agency and is given a desk job as Top Secret Reproduction Center Sections Chief (which means he is in charge of the photocopier).
 Freeman is called out of the basement copy center to give tours to visiting Senators so the CIA can appear diverse.
 Freeman understands that he is the token Black person in the CIA, and that the CIA defines his function as providing proof of the agency's supposed commitment to integration and progress.
-After completing his training in the CIA's guerrilla warfare techniques, weaponry, communications and subversion, Freeman puts in just enough time to avoid raising any suspicions about his motives before he resigns from the CIA and returns to work in the social services in Chicago.
+After completing his training in the CIA's guerrilla warfare techniques, weaponry, communications and subversion, Freeman puts in just enough time to avoid raising any suspicions about his motives, before he resigns from the CIA and returns to work in the social services in Chicago.

 Upon his return, Freeman immediately begins recruiting young African Americans living in inner-city Chicago to become "Freedom Fighters", teaching them all the tactics that he had learned from the CIA.
 They become a guerrilla group, with Freeman as the secret leader.
 The "Freedom Fighters" set out to ensure that Black people truly live freely within the United States by partaking in both violent and non-violent actions throughout Chicago.
 The Freedom Fighters of Chicago begin spreading the word about their guerrilla warfare tactics across the United States; as Freeman says, "What we got now is a colony, what we want is a new nation."
 As revolt and a war of liberation continues in inner-city Chicago, the National Guard and the police desperately try to stop the "freedom fighters".

 The film provides discussions about black militancy and the violent reactions that took place by White Americans in response to the progress of the Civil Rights Movement.